Esri/esri-leaflet-geocoder/README.md

 ![Travis CI](https://travis-ci.org/Esri/esri-leaflet-geocoder.svg)

-**Currently Esri Leaflet Geocoder is in development and should be thoguht of as a beta or preview**
+**Currently Esri Leaflet Geocoder is in development and should be thought of as a beta or preview**

 Esri Leaflet Geocoder relies on the minimal Esri Leaflet Core which handles abstraction for requests and authentication when neccessary.
-You can fine out more about the Esri Leaflet Core on the [Esri Leaflet downloads page](http://esri.github.com/esri-leaflet/downloads).
+You can find out more about the Esri Leaflet Core on the [Esri Leaflet downloads page](http://esri.github.com/esri-leaflet/downloads).

 ## Example